 However top management, as holder of sensitive information, need to tread carefully.
 Management has access to a range of information available with it.
 While transparency has many benefits, it is a fine line between what management can share and what needs to remain confidential for business and legal reasons.
 Further just like with all other communication, if the organization is using social media to promote the business and build relationships with customers, then the communication is to be genuine and credible.
 Customers can tell if the information is not genuine, and then the reaction can be immediate and damaging to the organization.

-It is highly desirable that organizations carry out diligent efforts to improve transparency not only in their financial reporting but also in every area of their operations as a means for stake holders to have the confidence in them.
+It is highly desirable that organizations carry out diligent efforts to improve transparency not only in their financial reporting but also in every area of their operations as a means for stakeholders to have the confidence in them.
 It is believed that information sharing is a powerful positive action and an ethical duty of any organization.
 Transparency is desirable at all level of management and in each functional area.
 When transparency becomes part of the corporate vision, it can produce long term benefits.
-Management is concerned that some attempts to pursue transparency are in fact attempts to cull sensitive information that, if released, could damage the organization reputation.
+Management is concerned that some attempts to pursue transparency are in fact attempts to gather sensitive information that, if released, can damage the organization reputation.
 Communication is the key factor between transparency and confidentiality.
-Transparency and Confidentiality must be balanced during communication.
-Various options for this are shown in Fig 1.
+Transparency and Confidentiality is required to be balanced during communication.
+Various options for this are shown in Fig 3.

-A good approach for transparency and confidentiality in a BI environment for management reporting is as given below:
+A good approach for transparency and confidentiality in a business intelligence environment for management reporting is described below.

-- Confidential – Detail and transactional data only for users with the corresponding jurisdiction (according to organization mandate and function relevancy).
+Confidentiality – Detail and transactional data only for users with the corresponding jurisdiction (according to organization mandate and function relevancy).

-A prerequisite for this approach is that it must be possible to map the hierarchy that relates to organization for the relevant information areas.
+A prerequisite for this approach is that it is to be made possible to map the hierarchy which relates to organization for the relevant information areas.